Madhavanlabcode/Madhavanlabcode.github.io/index.md

 ## Recent News
 ---
+### *Anuva's Thesis Defense*

+Congratulations to Anuva on successfully defending her PhD Thesis, Exploring the Strongly Correlated Realm of Electrons Using Scanning Tunneling Spectroscopy!

 ### *Jorge's Thesis Defense*

 Congratulations to Jorge on successfully defending his PhD Thesis, Stress and Crystal Imperfections: Tools for the Exploration of Unconventional Superconductivity via Scanning Tunneling Microscopy!